 Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Personal protection Eye and face protection ► Safety glasses with side shields.
+Personal protection Eye and face protection ➤ Safety glasses with side shields.
 Skin protection See Hand protection below

-Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Wear chemical protective gloves, e.g. PVC.
 NOTE: The material may produce skin sensitisation in predisposed individuals.
 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Butyl rubber gloves Nitrile rubber gloves (Note: Nitric acid penetrates nitrile gloves in a few minutes.)

-Body protection See Other protection below
+See Other protection below

-Other protection